 Learning Support in Higher Education

-Support in Higher Education is provided to students through the College directly and also through Government funded Disabled Students Allowances (DSAs).
+Support in Higher Education is provided through the Student Support Team, the Study Zone and via the Government funded Disabled Students Allowances (DSAs).

 The college aims to reduce barriers to learning for all students through an inclusive curriculum and community which includes the following reasonable adjustments: